shubhamsahal/SpaceEdgeis/PRIVACY.md

 To enable file sharing when you generate a public share link.

-To maintain and improve our service—never for advertising or sales.
+To maintain and improve our service never for advertising or sales.

 Sharing and Disclosure
 We do not sell or rent your data to anyone.